By Ed Staskus

 Most of the firemen farmed in one way or another.
 Most of them had dogs.
 One of them who lived less than two miles away on Route 6 had a Bassett Hound.
-When he came back with his dog, he led him to the grave.
-The Bassett sniffed the perimeter of the grave and jumped into it, digging at the dirt with his short legs, barking, and looking up at his master.
-The fireman clapped his hands and the dog jumped out of the grave.
+When he came back with the dog, he led him to the pit.
+The hound sniffed around the perimeter and then jumped into it, digging with his short legs, barking, and looking up at his master.
+The fireman clapped his hands and the dog jumped out of the pit.

-“There’s something there” he said.
+“There’s something more there,” he said.
 “Probably the rest of him.”

 They started digging again carefully and methodically.
-When they found the rest of him three feet deep and twenty minutes later it was a woman.
+When they found the rest of the man twenty minutes later and three feet under, he was a woman.
 She was wearing acid wash jeans and an oversized tangerine sweatshirt.
 She was covered in dirt and blood.
 One of her shoes had come off.
 What they could see of her face was ruined by burrowing insects.
-She was still decomposing inside her clothes.
+She was decomposing inside her rotting clothes.

-The coroner stepped up to the edge of the grave with the two men who had come in the ambulance.
+The doctor stepped up to the edge of the pit with the two men who had come in the ambulance.

 “Be careful, she’s going to want to fall apart as soon as you start shifting her weight,” he said.

 The two men were joined by two of the firemen.
-When all four were in the shallow grave they slowly moved the corpse into a mortuary bag, zipped it up, and using the handles on the bag lifted it up to two RCMP constables and two more of the firemen.
+When all four were astride the dead woman they slowly moved her into a mortuary bag, zipped it up, and using the handles on the bag lifted it up to two RCMP constables and two more of the firemen.
 They carried the bag slowly down the hill, the dog following them, placing it on a gurney and inside the ambulance.

-The constables went back up the hill to join the rest of the RCMP team, who were getting ready to sift through the grave looking for evidence.
+The constables went back up the hill to join the rest of the RCMP team, who were getting ready to sift through the pit looking for evidence.
 They would scour the ground in all directions, to the tree line and the road.
-JT Markunas had gotten his Minolta out of the trunk and was taking photographs.
+JT had gotten his Minolta out of the trunk and took photographs.
 When he was done, he joined them.
 They spread out and with heads bowed started looking for anything and everything.

-The ambulance was ready to go when Conor came down to the side of the park road, stopped beside it and tapped on the driver’s side window.
+The ambulance was ready to go when Conor came down to the shoulder of the park road.
+He stopped beside it and tapped on the driver’s side window.
 When it rolled down, he pointed up the slope.

 “Don’t forget the arm,” he said.